-We must again look and think outside the box, instead of apportioning blame, if we are to meet with success in our lives.
-A culture of blame, characterised by an unwillingness to accept responsibility for mistakes, individually or through institutions.
+We must look and think outside the box, instead of apportioning blame; if we are to meet with success.
+A culture of blame, characterised by an unwillingness to accept responsibility for our mistakes, individually or through institutions.

-Regardless of our circumstances or issues, it is important through society we all work together to build a more functional system with a fair and open culture of accountability.
+It is important through society we work together to build a more functional system with a fair and open culture of accountability.
 Blame is subjective.
 It is based on personal opinions.
-But a personal opinion is often flawed, because it is based on our personal thinking and not the universal thinking.
+But a personal opinion is flawed, because it is based on our personal thinking and not the universal thinking.

 It is easier to blame, than it is to work through our issues and understand that we may be to blame.
 We must think about and take responsibility for our decisions and what we continue to bring to our relationships.